jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-resources.rst

 .. note::

-   For a list of all the options you can configure with your helm chart, see the :ref:`helm-chart-configuration-reference`.
+   For a list of all the Helm chart options you can configure, see the :ref:`helm-chart-configuration-reference`.

 User resources include the CPU, RAM, and Storage which JupyterHub provides to users.
-Most of these can be controlled via modifications to the Helm Chart.
+Most of these can be controlled via modifications to the Helm chart.
 For information on deploying your modifications to the JupyterHub deployment, see :ref:`apply-config-changes`.